silvestrevivo/row-eq-height-javascript/README.md

-# row-eq-height-javascript for Bootstrap 3
+# .row-eq-height with javascript for Bootstrap 3

 This code provides a JavaScript multi browser solution for the _boostrap3_ class _.row-eq-height_.
 Compatible with Google Chrome, FireFox, Opera, Safari and